lfgberg/lfgberg.org/content/posts/cfc22.md

 ## Experience

-Placing 3rd for the second year in a row cemented PSU as a meaningful competititor in the Cyberforce competition.
+Placing 3rd for the second year in a row cemented PSU as a meaningful competitor in the Cyberforce competition.
 Although our team was very strong with incident response, and technical remediations, we were weaker when working with the client.
 Our C-Suite brief got too technical, and we didn't place enough of an emphasis on protecting the bottom line.
-Overall, it was a great experience and I'm excited to take the feedback we recieved to build a stronger team next year.
+Overall, it was a great experience and I'm excited to take the feedback we received to build a stronger team next year.